 In addition to the demands of writing new material in an interesting way, successful blogs are labor intensive in the way they require you to link and interact with others.
 You need to read other blogs to get a good idea of style and to create many links with other blogs and websites, research reports, news coverage and similar.
 Otherwise, you will have few readers.
 Link to others and they will link to you – and the search engines will love it too.

-Blog visitors build up over time, like newsletters and websites, and you need to encourage this by actively marketing and promoting the blog.
+Blog visitor numbers build up over time, like newsletters and websites, and you need to encourage this by actively marketing and promoting the blog.

 Start using search tools covered in other Cutting Edge PR content to monitor conversations about your organization and brands.
 (The available tools keep changing, so I have not listed them here.)
 Then engage with the people who have been motivated to write about you.
 It’s a real conversation that can be a real buzz.